johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-10-24-migrating-azure-functions-node-js-v4-typescript/index.md

 I rather like this change.
 My reasoning is that, in the event that there is subsequent code that would otherwise run after `context.res` was set, we no longer need to remember to subsequently `return` to prevent that running.
 (And yes, I have made that mistake on multiple occasions.)
 All we need do is return the value we want to return from our function.

-### `body` vs `jsonBody`
+### `body -> jsonBody`

-Another difference is that we no longer set the `body` property of the `context.res` object.
-Instead we return an object with a `jsonBody` property, if we're returning JSON from our API.
+Another difference is that we no longer set the `body` property of the `context.res`.
+Instead we return an object with a `jsonBody` property, assuming we're returning JSON from our API.
 (And that's the most common case, right?)

 This wasn't illustrated in the `fallback` function above, but here's an example of migrating a function that returns JavaScript object literal named `redirectSummary`: